sn2121161/EFIMM0143_2121161/README.md

-# application-research-project
+# application-research-project (EFIMM0143_2121161)
-this repository is for the ARP dessertation
+this repository is for student's application research project, student number is 2121161